MrMaverick79/good-point-vue-frontend/README.md

 `npm i express mongodb mongoose nodemon cors`

-This allows us to use mongodb with mongoose, express,  nodemon, which is a simple monitoring package that keeps an eye on our server, and cors to help us avoid Cors errors--more on that later!
+This allows us to use mongodb with mongoose, express,  nodemon  ( a simple monitoring package that keeps an eye on our server) and cors to help us avoid Cors errors--more on that later!

 Then we are going to need to get socket.io, which will send our messages via websockets